Bill Delahunt: Medical marijuana

-Delahunt, the President of Medical Marijuana of Massachusetts Inc., has applied for three medical marijuana dispensary licenses from the Massachusetts state Department of Public Health.
+Delahunt, who was President of Medical Marijuana of Massachusetts Inc., applied for three medical marijuana dispensary licenses from the Massachusetts state Department of Public Health.
 The businesses would be located in Mashpee, Plymouth and Taunton.
-The locations would all be in separate counties, so they will not compete with each other in the selection process.
+The locations were all planned to be in separate counties, so they would not compete with each other in the selection process.

-Delahunt supports the creation of medical marijuana dispensaries to thwart the rise in prescription drug abuse.
-He will also be significantly involved in the operations of any of the dispensaries that Medical Marijuana of Massachusetts opens.
+Delahunt supported the creation of medical marijuana dispensaries to thwart the rise in prescription drug abuse.
+He was also significantly involved in the operations of any of the dispensaries that Medical Marijuana of Massachusetts opens.

+In September 2014, Delahunt resigned from his position as President of Medical Marijuana of Massachusetts Inc. after the licenses for his planned dispensaries were rejected by the Massachusetts Department of Public Health.

 Harvard Institute of Politics

 In late May 2017, Delahunt became the acting director of the Harvard Institute of Politics.

 Diplomacy

 In 2013, Delahunt helped free a U.S. citizen who was imprisoned by the Venezuelan government.

-Personal life
+Personal life and death

 Delahunt's paternal grandfather immigrated to the United States from Canada and his paternal grandmother's family was Irish.

-He and his wife, Katharina E. Delahunt, divorced in 1986.
-They have one daughter, Kristin, and adopted another, Kara Mai (née Nguyen Mai Tai Trang), from Vietnam in 1975.
+Bill Delahunt and his wife, Katharina, divorced in 1986.
+They had one daughter, Kristin, and adopted another, Kara Mai (née Nguyen Mai Tai Trang), from Vietnam in 1975.
 While Congress was in session, Delahunt lived in a rented house with fellow Democratic politicians George Miller, Chuck Schumer, and Richard Durbin.

-He is currently engaged to Julie Pagano.
+At the time of his death, he was engaged to Julie Pagano.

+Delahunt died at his Quincy home on March 30, 2024, at the age of 82.